flosskosova/foss4g-2023/content/tutorials/speaker.md

 ## During the Event

-Speakers will log into *Streamyard* with the provided link and wait for their Moderator instructions.
-The Moderator may or may not be your Session Leader, but they will be waiting for you.
+Speakers will log into *Streamyard* with the provided link and wait for their Session Leader instructions.

 ### Strict schedule